-On this page, you'll learn about the concept of Custom Types and how to create and structure a new one.
+On this page, you'll learn about the concept of page types and custom types.

-Click on Create a Custom Type.
-Select the type (repeatable or single), give it a name, and save.
+From the Page types tab, click Create a page type.
+Select the type (reusable or single), give it a name, and save.

 In the Slices tab, create your Slices, save their models to the filesystem, synchronize them with your repository, and see Slice simulations with mock data.

-Using tabs will only affect the organization of the writing-room editor.
-It will not impact the structure of the document in the API response.
+Using tabs will only affect the organization of the document in the Page Builder, but it will not impact the structure of the document in the API response.

-Editing a Custom Type does not change your documents — it only changes the editor interface.
+Editing a type does not change the content in your repository — it only changes the model.
 Changes won't take effect until you open and save documents individually.

-If you delete a content field in a Custom Type, that field will no longer appear in the Writing Room editor.
+If you delete a field in a type, that field will no longer appear in the Page Builder.
 Until you resave each document individually, all existing documents will still have that field and its data, and the field will still appear in the API response.

 Was this article helpful?